 Nonsteroidal anti-inflammatory drugs (NSAIDs) are widely used for the treatment of the symptoms of acute and chronic inflammatory disorders.
-Majority of the currently available NSAIDs inhibit both COX-1 and COX-2 and exhibit selectivity in favor of COX-1 [1].
-The discovery and characterization of COX-2 [2, 3] suggested that selective inhibition of this enzyme might avoid the side effects of currently available NSAIDs.
+The majority of currently available NSAIDs inhibit both COX-1 and COX-2 and exhibit selectivity in favor of COX-1 [1].
+The discovery and characterization of COX-2 [2,3] suggested that selective inhibition of this enzyme might avoid the side effects of currently available NSAIDs.
 This hypothesis has generated a great deal of interest in this field and various laboratories are aggressively pursuing this objective.

-The first two lead compounds, Dup-697 [4] and NS-398 [5] (Fig. 1), that provided non ulcerogenic anti-inflammatory activity were reported by Dupont and Taisho, respectively.
-Successful outcome of the diaryl heterocycles, celecoxib and rofecoxib without any significant gastrointestinal injury, (Fig. 1) were marketed in 1998 [6, 7].
-Valdecoxib, parecoxib sodium (a water soluble prodrug of valdecoxib) and etoricoxib (Fig. 1) were recently introduced [8, 9].
-However, rofecoxib has been recently withdrawn from the market due to the cardiovascular problems [10].
+The first two lead compounds, DuP-697 [4] and NS-398 [5] (Figure 1), that provided non- ulcerogenic anti-inflammatory activity were reported by DuPont and Taisho, respectively.
+Successful outcome of the diaryl heterocycles, Celecoxib and Rofecoxib without any significant gastrointestinal injury, (Figure 1) were marketed in 1998 [6,7].
+Valdecoxib, Parecoxib sodium (a water soluble prodrug of Valdecoxib) and Etoricoxib (Figure 1) were recently introduced [8,9].
+However, Rofecoxib has been recently withdrawn from the market due to the cardiovascular problems [10].
 Thus, there is a need for designing new compounds with optimum COX-1/COX-2 selectivity.

-Figure 1.
-Structures of some selective COX-2 Inhibitors

-Recently we have reported 3-D QSAR and docking studies on selective COX-2 inhibitors [11-14].
-The aims of the present work was to perform ligand and structure based alignment methods and determine the effect of alignment in deriving the 3-D QSAR model for 1,5-diaryl pyrazole derivatives.
+Recently we have reported 3-D QSAR and docking studies on selective COX-2 inhibitors [11- 14].
+The aims of the present work was to use ligand and structure based alignment methods and determine the effect of alignment in deriving the 3-D QSAR model for 1,5-diaryl pyrazole derivatives.
 This laboratory has been actively pursuing 3-D QSAR studies in determining new chemical entities for desired biological activities [15-17].
-For the present study, we used CoMFA [18] and CoMSIA [19], 3-D QSAR methods.
+For the present study, we used CoMFA [18] and CoMSIA [19] 3-D QSAR methods.
 CoMFA relates the biological activity of a series of molecules with their steric and electrostatic fields sampled at grid points defining a large 3-D box around the molecule.
 The graphical representation (isocontour map) of CoMFA correlates the steric and electrostatic properties with the biological activity of the corresponding molecule in a data set.
 The basic principle of CoMSIA is the same as that of CoMFA, but includes some additional descriptors such as hydrophobicity, hydrogen bond donor and hydrogen bond acceptor.